 It is expected that an important part of the future expansion of wind energy utilisation at least in Europe will come from offshore sites.
 The first large offshore wind farms are currently being built in several countries in Europe.
-For the planning the vertical wind speed profile is needed for two main reasons: Wind measurements are often made at low heights and the results have to be extrapolated the planned hub height of the turbines.
-The profile produces a wind shear across the vertical extension of the (usually large) rotor, which is an important load factor.
+For the resource estimation the vertical wind speed profile is important since wind measurements are often made at low heights and the results have to be extrapolated the planned hub height of the turbines.
+For turbine design the wind shear and turbulence intensity of the marine surface layer are important design parameters, especially since the growing rotor diameter makes turbines more vulnerable for spatial and temporal wind speed variations.